Holding company: Australia

 (b) the first body is a subsidiary of a subsidiary of the other body.

 Canada

 Toronto-based lawyer Michael Finley has stated, "The emerging trend that has seen international plaintiffs permitted to proceed with claims against Canadian parent companies for the allegedly wrongful activity of their foreign subsidiaries means that the corporate veil is no longer a silver bullet to the heart of a plaintiff's case."

+In Canada, holding companies are commonly used to facilitate tax-free intercorporate dividends, allowing dividends to flow from an operating subsidiary to a parent holding corporation without immediate corporate tax, provided certain ownership and control conditions are met under Canadian tax law.

+Cyprus

+In Cyprus, a company may function as a holding company by owning shares in domestic or foreign subsidiaries, investments, intellectual property or other assets.
+Dividend income is generally exempt from Cyprus corporate income tax, although exceptions apply where the dividend is deductible for tax purposes by the paying company.
+Anti-avoidance provisions may also affect the treatment of domestic and foreign dividends.

 Singapore

 The parent subsidiary company relationship is defined by Part 1, Section 5, Subsection 1 of the Companies Act, which states: